Kienan-the-Barbarian/houdini-turntable-lock/README.md

 # Houdini Turntable Lock

-A lightweight Python Panel for Houdini 21+ that keeps the viewport horizon level while tumbling Intended for use with a SpaceMouse.
+A lightweight Python Panel for Houdini 21+ that keeps the viewport horizon level while tumbling.
+Intended for use with a SpaceMouse.
 Works somewhat with regular mouse navigation, but is slightly nauseating.

 ## Features